Juan Núñez III de Lara: Inheritance

-On the death of his uncle, Juan Nunez de Lara the Younger in 1315, he became lord of the House of Lara, although his uncle, the late Lord of Lara, had arranged in his will that all his possessions were sold and the proceeds from its sale should go to prayers for the repose of his soul.
+On the death of his uncle, Juan Núñez de Lara the Younger in 1315, he became lord of the House of Lara, although his uncle, the late Lord of Lara, had arranged in his will that all his possessions were sold and the proceeds from its sale should go to prayers for the repose of his soul.
 However, the noblemen of Castile unwilling to remain without a Lord asked the king to appoint Juan Nunez de Lara, despite his young age, master of the House of Lara.
 The King concurred and the noblemen gathered a sum of money that included land, castles and villas for the lordship of Lara.
 In 1326, his signature appears on some border privileges.
 A year after the death of Juan de Haro, Juan Nunez de Lara was named Ensign of the King, and as such appears confirmed in his privileges from that year, ranking first among the nobility.

-In 1329, Don Juan Manuel, was at odds with Alfonso XI of Castile, because the king had imprisoned his wife, who was daughter of Don Juan Manuel.
-Therefore, Don Juan Manuel, suggested that the Lord of Lara be married to Maria Diaz de Haro II.
-After approval of the marriage by Maria's mother, Don Juan Manuel promised to make war on Alfonso XI, until Maria's father's, Juan de Haro, possessions were returned, along with lordship of Vizcaya.
-Concluding the agreement, Juan Nunez de Lara and Don Juan Manuel went to the city of Bayonne, where Maria Diaz de Haro had been taken after the assassination of her father, fearing reprisals from Alfonso XI the Just.
-In 1331, in the city of Bayonne, Juan Nunez de Lara married Maria Diaz de Haro II.
+In 1329, Don Juan Manuel, was at odds with Alfonso XI of Castile, because the king had imprisoned his wife, who was the daughter of Don Juan Manuel.
+Therefore, Don Juan Manuel, suggested that the Lord of Lara be married to María Díaz II de Haro.
+After approval of the marriage, Don Juan Manuel promised to make war on Alfonso XI, until María's father's, Juan de Haro, possessions were returned, along with the lordship of Vizcaya.
+Concluding the agreement, Juan Nunez de Lara and Don Juan Manuel went to the city of Bayonne, where María Díaz had been taken after the assassination of her father, fearing reprisals from Alfonso XI.
+In 1331, in the city of Bayonne, Juan Nunez de Lara married María Díaz II de Haro.

-Shortly thereafter, Don Juan Manuel arranged the marriage of his daughter Constance to Prince Pedro of Portugal, son of Alfonso IV of Portugal.
-With this, Don Juan Manuel got the support of the Portuguese ruler who had been allied with Alfonso XI, soon to be joined by the King of Granada.
-The agreements concluded between the Sultan of Granada and Don Juan Manuel, recording in the mutual aid pact that Juan Manuel was supported by Juan Nunez de Lara, with the aim of having Alfonso XI return his wife's possessions that had been confiscated.
+Shortly thereafter, Don Juan Manuel arranged the marriage of his daughter Constance to Infante Pedro of Portugal, son of King Alfonso IV of Portugal.
+With this, Don Juan Manuel got the support of the Portuguese ruler who had been allied with Alfonso XI, soon to be joined by the Sultan of Granada.
+The agreement with the ruler of Granada was made with the intention of pressuring Alfonso XI to return María Díaz II de Haro's possessions that had been confiscated by him.